 You can view all 40+ possible languages and their levels of support here: Steer Protocol Language Support

 What data can be fetched?

-Potentially anything accessable via HTTP can be called.
+Potentially anything that is accessable via HTTP and time deterministic can be fetched.
 Current and historic on-chain state variables can be read in via TheGraph, or you can make an on-chain data connector to read view and pure functions.

 Any specific authorization, headers, or cookies possibly desired or required will have to be deterministically available from the bundle.
 These bundles will not be private and run by many nodes, so take caution with credentials or potential rate limits.
 We are working toward a resoulution for this.

 The role of a transformation is to shape data into a consumable form for apps, on-chain function execution, or simply to output a more generic type.
 This logic should be included in the same bundle as the request handling.

 How are the data connectors run?